Documentation Index

 Watch for a recurring issue

-You’ve resolved an issue around tool retries and want to make sure it doesn’t come back.- Run a search filtered to the relevant tag or metadata.
+You’ve resolved a tool-retry issue and want to make sure it doesn’t return.- Run a search filtered to the relevant tag or metadata.

 - Save it as “Tool retry regressions”.

-- Check it weekly; the Last found timestamp tells you when the latest matching trace appeared.
+- Check it weekly; Last found shows when the latest matching trace appeared.

 Share a cohort with a teammate

-You’ve built a search that surfaces interesting jailbreak attempts.
-You want a teammate to take a closer look.- Save the search.
+You’ve found interesting jailbreak attempts and want a teammate to review them.- Save the search.

 - Reassign it to the teammate.

-- They’ll see it in the table with their avatar on it the next time they open the Search page.
+- They’ll see it with their avatar the next time they open Search.

 What Saved Searches Don’t Do

 Saved searches are bookmarks, not subscriptions.
-They don’t notify you when a new trace matches, don’t generate evaluation scores, and don’t run any background processing.
-If you want automated detection that produces scores and feeds issue discovery, see Flaggers.Next Steps
+They don’t notify you, generate evaluation scores, or run background processing when a new trace matches.
+For automated detection that produces scores and feeds issue discovery, see Flaggers.Next Steps

 - Search Overview: How search itself works